coveooss/platform-client/readme.md

 ## Contributing
 - Branch
-- Pull request to default putting at least 2 reviewers and at least 1 reviewer in y-lakhdar or ancientwinds.
+- Pull request to default putting at least 2 reviewers and at least 1 reviewer in coveo or ancientwinds.
 - Simple as that!

 The Coveo Team will look at your code and validate that :